Nurturing a Love of Learning: A Guide for Parents

 Make Learning Feel Like Play

-For many children, the fastest way to fall in love with a topic is to engage with it hands-on.
-Set up a mini science lab in the kitchen or garden, complete with baking soda volcanos or seed-growing experiments.
-Use board games to sneak in math practice or build vocabulary with word games.
-Educational websites and apps can also transform boring drills into games they can’t wait to play.
-When learning feels like a game or a challenge instead of a task, motivation naturally increases.
-The fun doesn’t replace learning—it is learning, just in disguise.
+For many children, the best way to fall in love with a topic is to engage with it hands-on.
+Set up a mini science lab in the kitchen or garden for baking soda volcanoes or seed-growing experiments.
+Use board games for math practice and word games to build vocabulary.

 Celebrate Every Win